djbazza/CYD-Klipper/README.md

 ### Required hardware

-A ESP32-2432S028R is required to run this project.
-You can find out where to buy these on the ["ESP32 Cheap Yellow Display"](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display#where-to-buy) repository.
+A ESP32-2432S028C is required to run this project.
+You can find out where to buy these on the ["ESP32 Cheap Yellow Display"](https://s.click.aliexpress.com/e/_DExyLEp).

 ### Features
 - View printer status